310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Chiaki serious %}
-The ES rules.
+The regulations of ES.
 If you wish to withdraw from your unit, you <em>must</em> have the approval of the leader first.
 Those are the rules.

 And I, the current leader of Ryuseitai, have not received any request form of withdrawal from Nagumo, nor have I approved it.